UPBGE/UPBGE-Docs/source/manual/logic/controllers/editing.rst

    Move the sensor up or down over other sensors within the column.

 Checkbox button
-   When unchecked the controller is deactivated, no pulses will be sent to the connect actuators.
-Very useful to check different logics without unlink or delete the sensor.
+   When unchecked the controller is deactivated, no pulses will be sent to the connected actuators.
+Very useful to check different logics without unlink or delete the controller.

 ``X`` Button
    Deletes the controller.